dac1976/dsp/README.md

 For usage examples I recommend looking at the unit test code in the file "test_main.cpp".

 ## Comments ##
 I'll fix bugs and improve the code when necessary but make no guarantees on how often this happens.
 I provide no warranty or support for any issues that are encountered while using it.
-Although if you are really stuck email me at the provided address and if I have the time I will try to help or fix the issue if it's within my power to do so
+Although if you are really stuck email me at the provided address and if I have the time I will try to help or fix the issue if it's within my power to do so.